dylanmaenpaa/today-i-learned/README.md

 ## Devops

 ### Continous integration
 When changes are pushed to the main branch, a build happens.
-Tests are then ran to ensure the new changes are valid.
+Tests are then ran to ensure that the new changes are valid.

 ### Continous delivery
 Continous delivery brings an addition to continous integration.
 By automating the release process, you can easily deploy an application by clicking a button.